Table of Contents_

 WHY WE LIKE IT: A great active ergonomic stool that’s compatible with a wide range of users and offers a 10.5-inch height adjustment, making it perfect to use with a variety of desks too.

 If you like the idea of an active stool, but you want something that could be compatible with a wide range of people, we recommend this office chair from Learniture.
-It’s a wobble stool that is compatible for children as young as fifth grade through to adults.
+It’s a wobble stool that is compatible with children as young as fifth grade through to adults.
 You’ll like that you can adjust the height from 18.5 to 28 inches, making it compatible with traditional and standing desks.
 Another nice feature is that this chair is available in three upholstered colors: red, grey, and black.

 We appreciated that this ergonomic stool relies on pneumatic gas lifts to adjust the seat height and that the seat measures 12 ⅝ inches wide.
 You’ll like that the vinyl upholstery makes it easy to clean with a damp cloth.
 More importantly, the lightweight 3.53-ounce weight makes this a very portable solution that can go anywhere you need it to.
 And if you suffer from lower back pain, consider the adjustability in the best office chair for back pain.